nls1729/acme-code/activities-config/README.txt

            hot corners in the default Ubuntu Session.
 The patch includes an addition of the global setting enable-hot-corners.
 As part of the Ubuntu developers' effort to provide an experience familiar to Unity users in the Ubuntu Session the setting is set false to disable the Activities Overview Hot Corner.

            A GNOME Session is available by installing the gnome-session package for Ubuntu.
 In the Ubuntu GNOME Session the setting is set to true to enable the hot corners by their creation for the session.

+           The gnome-tweak-tool (known also as "Tweaks" and "Tweak Tool") is modified in Ubuntu.
+The global enable-hot-corners is exposed as Activities Overview Hot Corner in the Top Bar settings.
+           Currently the modification is in the upstream repository but is commented out to be non-functional in the upstream Tweak Tool.

            The Activities Configurator has been updated to be functional in the default Ubuntu Session.

+           The action taken by the extension depends on four factors:

+           F: Is the enable-hot-corners setting found?
+           V: If found, what is the current setting value?
+           C: Was the value changed?
+           U: Is the hot corner undefined?

+           ON = true
+           OFF = false

            The extension detects if the setting enable-hot-corners exists.
            If the setting exists the extension gets the setting's value.

+           Case 1.

+           F = true V = true C = false U = false OR F = False U = False

+           If the setting enable-hot-corners exists and is set to ON and no change was required to the setting and the Hot Corner is not undefined, or setting enable-hot-corners does not exist and the Hot Corner is not undefined the extension takes no action.

+           Case 2.

+           F = true V = false C = false U = true

-           If the setting is false the extension sets the setting to true creating the hot corners and then disables the Overview Hot Corner by setting the extension's preference to Disable Hot Corner.
+           If the setting enable-hot-corners is found OFF the extension sets enable-hot-corners to ON creating the hot corners and then disables the Hot Corner by setting the extension's local preference Disable Hot Corner to ON.

+           F = true V = true C = true U = false

-           The extension informs the user that Activities Overview Hot Corner has been set to OFF, but that the Hot Corner has been disabled by the extension's local preference Disable Hot Corner.
+           The extension informs the user of the actions.

-           If the setting exists and is set to false the extension takes no action.
+           Case 3.

+           F = true V = false C = false U = true

-           The extension then checks for the existence of the Hot Corner.
+           The extension attempts to create the Hot Corners as in Case 2.

+           F = true V true C = true U = true

-           If it is undefined the user is alerted that the Activities Configurator cannot function without the Hot Corner.
+           The Hot Corners remain undefined.
+The user is alerted the Activities Configurator cannot function without the Hot Corner.
 The Hot Corner may not exist due to a conflict with another shell extension other software error.

-           The gnome-tweak-tool (known also as "Tweaks" and "Tweak Tool") is modified in Ubuntu.
-The global enable-hot-corners is exposed as Activities Overview Hot Corner in the Top Bar settings.
-           Currently the modification is in the upstream repository but is commented out to be non-functional.
+           Case 4.

+           F = False U = True

+           Since the enable-hot-corners was not found and the Hot Corner is undefined the extension cannot take any action.
+The Activities Configurator cannot function.
+A conflict with another extension is likely.

+           End of Cases.

+           Clicking the right (secondary) button on the extension's icon or text will execute the gnome-shell-extension-prefs tool.
+The prefs tool provides access to the installed extensions for enable or disable and local preference setting.
+On the first execution of the tool selecting Activities Configurator preferences button sets all the extension's preferences to their default value.

+           Note the default value for the Disable Hot Corner preference is OFF.

-           If the user sets the Activities Overview Hot Corner from OFF to ON during a Ubuntu Session the user is alerted by a message.
+           If the user sets the global Activities Overview Hot Corner from OFF to ON during a Ubuntu Session with the Activities Configurator enabled the user is alerted by a message.
 If the user does not want to use the Activities Configurator, it should be disabled or removed.
-If extension remains enabled, the extension will repeat the process described above of setting the Activities Overview Hot Corner to OFF at the start of the next Ubuntu Session.
+If extension remains enabled, the extension will repeat the process described above of setting the global Activities Overview Hot Corner to OFF at the start of the next Ubuntu Session.

 2017-11-12 Uploaded for review

-zip file: Sun Nov 12 05:46:18 EST 2017 74dca74b8da39bf3dbf203f62338297bbee456a7
+zip file: Sun Nov 12 10:06:41 EST 2017 e5f9d91193a1c87d0fd755839c310da51af138d3

 ...